dentarg/auth0-blog/_posts/2018-03-01-timeslice-suspense-react16.markdown

 ---
 layout: post
 title: "Beyond React 16: Time Slicing and Suspense API"
 description: "Learn what's coming to ReactJS.
-Get a sneak peek of the powerful features that will grace React soon."
+Get a sneak peek of the powerful features that will grace ReactJS soon."
 longdescription: "Time Slicing, Suspense and the Fetcher API are new features and concepts that will land soonest in stable releases of ReactJS.
 Learn how they work."
 date: 2018-03-01 08:30
 category: Technical Guide, Frontend, ReactJS